braingeneers/braingeneerspy/README.md

 ## Modules and Subpackages

-`braingeneerspy` includes several subpackages and modules, each serving a specific purpose within the Braingeneers project:
+`braingeneers` includes several subpackages and modules, each serving a specific purpose within the Braingeneers project:

 - `braingeneers.analysis`: Contains code for data analysis.
 - `braingeneers.data`: Provides code for basic data access, including subpackages for handling electrophysiology, fluidics, and imaging data.